RWTH-EBC/FiLiP/CONTRIBUTING.md

 If you are not familiar with unit-tests, here is a quick summary:
 - Test as many things as possible.
 Even seemingly silly tests like correct input-format help prevent future problems for new users.
 - Use the `self.assertSOMETHING` functions provided by `unittest`.
 This way a test failure is presented correctly.
 An error inside your test function will not be handled as a failure but as an error.
-- If the success of your test depends on the used device, you can use decorators like `skip()`, `skipif(numpy.__version__<(1, 0), "not supported with your numpy version")`, etc.
+- If the success of your test depends on the used development environment, you can use decorators like `skip()`, `skipif(numpy.__version__<(1, 0), "not supported with your numpy version")`, etc.
 - `setUp()` and `tearDown()` are called before and after each test.
-Use this functions to define parameters used in every test, or to close applications like Dymola once a test is completed.
+Use these functions to define parameters used in every test, or to close applications like Dymola once a test is completed.
-- See the [unittest-documentation](https://docs.python.org/3/library/unittest.html#organizing-tests) for further information
+- See the [unittest-documentation](https://docs.python.org/3/library/unittest.html#organizing-tests) for further information.

 You can check your work by running all tests before committing to git.